FrankMinions/memory_efficient_adapter/README.md

 Therefore, I have done this work for the user in advance and embedded xformers and scaled_dot_product_attention in the corresponding positions of the code.

+Since the framework provided by Dao-AILab only supports Ampere, Ada, or Hopper GPUs, and it does not support specifying attention bias, I chose the above in terms of versatility.

 However, you need to check your PyTorch version and make sure you have xformers installed.

 Currently, the project has adapted BLOOM, BART, LLaMA and Qwen LLM.